 The emergence and spread of HIV/AIDS was a tragic but unique event in the annals of human health.
 It was tragic quite obviously because many millions perished due to the epidemic before life-sustaining treatment was made available (although the tragedy is even more acute in many ways today when millions still in need of such treatment are unable to access or afford it for varied reasons).
 It was unique because with great sadness, loss and helplessness in the face of it, the epidemic also unleashed a brand of patient activism hitherto unseen.
 It was this activism, which made policymakers, legislators, health bureaucrats and practitioners realise that isolation and stigma were only going to fuel the spread of HIV, by pushing sexual and other HIV-related human behaviours and conduct ‘underground’.
 The activism of people affected by HIV also gave real meaning to the phrase, “nothing for us without us” – their robust participation in policy decisions and implementation of programmes led to stellar responses to control HIV in many parts of the world.

-This advocacy led to the shaping of a ‘rights-based’ inclusionary approach that empowered people, including the most vulnerable, to access health and related services, and was seen as the most effective approach to encourage people toward health-seeking behaviour to protect themselves and those they had sex with, or shared drugs with.
+This advocacy led to the shaping of a ‘rights-based’ inclusionary approach that empowered people, including the most vulnerable, to access health and related services, and was demonstrably seen as the most effective approach to encourage people toward health-seeking behaviour to protect themselves and those they had sex with, or shared drugs with.
 Such an approach required multi-pronged efforts: skilful counselling services for people seeking HIV-related services; widespread messaging to provide preventive information and commodities (such as condoms, and appropriate gear for healthcare workers to protect themselves); laws and policies that empowered those affected or vulnerable to HIV (often deeply stigmatised people like sex workers, transgender people, drug users, men who have sex men, and people living with HIV) so that they were encouraged to access vital information and services instead of being shunned by society and criminalised by the law; and, significant investment in improving health delivery and provision of treatment when it finally arrived.

 It was this ‘rights-based’ approach that the global community adopted as the international response to HIV, after some trial and error with punitive and coercive policies and mindsets that only made an already elusive virus spread more stealthily in nefarious and dangerous ways.
 As part of the community of nations, India too adopted this approach through a national HIV/AIDS control programme – an effort of government together with civil society and NGOs (often at odds, sometimes in unison, but always with the common aim to quell the epidemic).